jentery/SWDemo/_output_documents/ENGL415W Creative Assignment.md

 **Course Assignments**

-Participation (includes one presentation 10%) 20%
+* Participation (includes one presentation 10%) 20%

-Proposal for First Creative Project Due Sept.
+* Proposal for First Creative Project Due Sept.
 25 \[only required if you are doing a creative project\]

-Essay or Creative Project (\~1500 words) 25% Due Oct.
+* Short Essay or Creative Project (\~1500 words) 25% Due Oct.
 10

-Revision of Essay or Creative Project Due Oct.
+* Revision of Essay or Creative Project Due Oct.
 30

-Proposal for Final Creative Project Due Nov.
+* Proposal for Final Creative Project Due Nov.
 20 \[only required if you are doing a creative project\]

-Reading Journals (6 entries @ 300-400 words) 25% First three due Nov.
-6;
-last three due Dec.
+* Reading Journals (6 entries @ 300-400 words) 25% First three due Nov.
+6; last three due Dec.
 4

-Final Essay or Creative Project (\~2500 words) 30% Dec.
+* Final Essay or Creative Project (\~2500 words) 30% Dec.
 11

 **Short Essay or Creative Project**